shawalkhalid667/SmartContractAnalysis/README.md

 ## Relevant Information

 - **Authors:** [Shawal Khalid, Chris Brown]
-- **Email:** [Your Email Address]
 - **Affiliation:** [Virginia Tech]
-- **Conference Submission:** This research project is being submitted to the VL/HCC conference.
+- **Conference Submission:** This research project is being submitted to the VL/HCC 2024 conference.
 Stay tuned for updates and insights from our findings.

 ## Feedback